basho/basho_docs/source/languages/en/riak/ops/running/cluster-admin.md

 riak-admin cluster leave
 ```

-You can also instruct another node (by nodemane) to leave the cluster:
+You can also instruct another node (by nodename) to leave the cluster:

 ```bash
 riak-admin cluster leave <node>